tomkyle/dsgvo-twig/README.md

 ## The Goal

-This templates collection shall provide you ready-to-use snippets which only need context variables to be filled in.
-Any user feel invited to contribute!
+This templates collection shall provide you [ready-to-use snippets](#available-templates) which only need context variables to be filled in.
+Any user feel invited to [contribute!](#contributions-welcome)

-This package was founded to help my company synchronizing its GDPR-related contents on their websites.

 ## Use at own risk